bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Researcher

-During your first round of downtime, before spending any ⛁, you gain ⛁ this round for research only.
-You may place this ⛁ on any available research.
+Once during the downtime phase, before spending any ⛁, you gain ⛁ this round for research only.
+You may spend this ⛁ on any available research at any location.
 If there are no available research tracks, add one to any location.

 ## Sailor